methylene/sym/README.md

 // => 6
 ````

-In version 1.9.0, implicit padding was added for the `comp` and `apply` methods,
+In version 1.9.0, implicit padding was added to the `comp` and `apply` methods,
 so it's rarely necessary to apply padding explicitly.